threefoldtech/tfchain/substrate-node/pallets/pallet-smart-contract/service_consumer_contract_flow.md

 //TODO give some examples of applications

 Initial requirements:
-- Both service and consumer need to have there respective twin created (see how to create a twin on TFChain //TODO link)
+- Both service and consumer need to have their respective twin created
 - Consumer account needs to be funded (lack of funds will simply result in the contract cancelation)

+NB: A twin is automatically created when user first register to TFGrid via TFConnect app or Dashboard.
+For devnet purpose, see [here](docs/create_farm.md#step-5-create-a-twin) how to create a twin on TFChain.

 In the following steps we detail the sequence of extrinsic that need to be called for executing such contract.